stuven1/signup-form/README.md

-# Sprint 5 – Signup Form, Part 1
+# Signup Form, Part 1

 It's time to finally connect all the dots we've worked on so far and create a backend which can persist data which is passed to it from a frontend.